Repeerc/Maze-Game/README.md

 # Maze-Game
 Python-based GUI 3D and 2D maze games.
-The games reacts to the user action with the arrows in the keyboard.
-In the 3D version, the board moves to generate the movement of the ball.
+The games react to the user action with the arrows in the keyboard.
+In the 3D version, the board simulates the rotation movement required to make the ball move.

 ### 3D
 ![SS1](SS1.png)